11/12

 • Better select patients that require treatment of type II endoleaks

-Animators: Isabelle Van Herzeele (Gent, BELGIUM)
+Animators: Eric Ducasse (Bordeaux, FRANCE), Isabelle Van Herzeele (Gent, BELGIUM)

 13:05 - 13:10